- Full Description

 The included lessons allow you to learn by doing, as a participant of an interactive education session.
 Youll master each step in one sitting before you proceed to the next.
 Author Ray Lischner has designed questions to promote learning new material.
 And by responding to questions throughout the text, you'll be engaged every step of the way.

 - Source Code/Downloads

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page Kindle location 313:First code sample in chapter "your first program".